 Following your conscience might mean eliminating companies that profit from any of the following: adult entertainment, alcohol, animal testing, contraception, deforestation, gambling, genetically modified organisms, human rights violations, nuclear power, thermal coal mining, or weapons, to name a few.

 Or it might mean including companies whose practices are in line with your beliefs when it comes to matters such as board independence, business ethics, environmental protection, executive pay, gender and racial diversity, labor standards, privacy and data security, religious issues, renewable energy, or worker pay.
-What each investor defines as responsible or irresponsible depends on their unique beliefs.
+What each investor defines as responsible or irresponsible depends on their personal beliefs.

 Perfectly meeting your personal definition of socially responsible, then, might only be possible by selecting individual stocks and bonds.
 But not everyone has the time or know-how to do that.